-Actually, in the other company, the board is composed of 15 people, only two of whom are appointed by an ESOT holding 15% of the company - and in addition, in AerLingus the pressures are much heavier than in Eircom , both from the financial point of view, which might bring to an even worst setting of working conditions, and from the one of the continuous risk of hostile take-overs by unwelcome stakeholder as Ryanair.
+Actually, in the other company, the board is composed of 15 people, only two of whom are appointed by an ESOT holding 15% of the company - and in addition, in AerLingus the pressures are much heavier than in Eircom, both from the financial point of view, which might bring to an even worst setting of working conditions, and from the one of the continuous risk of hostile take-overs by unwelcome stakeholder as Ryanair.
 It is arguable that in that case, the presence of 2 senior, expert and authoritative trade unionists as managers is more necessary, also because counterbalanced by the huge presence of other 13 managers representing other stakeholders.
 Cody also underlined, with regard to the circumstance that the two board managers are non executive, that the Eircom board is a small one, "therefore there is not a black and white distinction between executive and non executive directors, in practice").
-In such a small environment, where distinctions are not clear, the presence of trade unionists and the one of manager of the company.
+In such a small environment, where distinctions are not clear, the presence of trade unionists board members might have increased the chances of the raising of conflict of interest between the role of trade unionist and the one of manager of the company.

-8 in his book "Selling out, privatization in Ireland", 2004, Tasc at New Island, Dublin
+&lt;sup>8 in his book "Selling out, privatization in Ireland", 2004, Tasc at New Island, Dublin